marcoviero/simstack/README.md

 	export PICKLESPATH=$PICKLESPATH/data/pickles/

 ## Setting up the Parameter file to run simstack from command line
-It's pretty self explainatory (follow example.cfg); the only tricky part is defining [populations], which sets the the galaxy splitting scheme (and still needs work...)
+It's pretty self explainatory (follow example.cfg); the only tricky part is defining the section titled [populations], which sets the the galaxy splitting scheme (and still needs work...)
 The two recommended options (for now) are:
 * sf-qt
 	* Splits the sample into star-forming and quiescent according to the Williams UVJ definition.
 Requires rest-frame U-J and V-J colors, labeled rf_U_V and rf_V_J, respectively.
 * general
 	* Populations are defined by obeying __one__ condition (for now, ultimately would like no limit on conditions).
 To ignore condition set it to False.
 	Each line defines one population, and takes the form
-		* population_key = population_index condition_key greater_that less_than equal_to
+		* population_key = population_index condition_key greater_than less_than equal_to
+		Ignore conditions by setting them to be False.
         For example:
 			+ sf = 1 CLASS False False 1
-		the population 'sf' will be labeled 1 in the sfg column of the catalog, and is defined as objects with CLASS = 1
+		the population 'sf' is given the label 1 in the sfg column of the catalog, and are defined as catalog objects whose CLASS == 1
-        	+ sb = 2 lssfr -8.0 False
+        	+ sb = 2 lssfr -8.0 False False
-        	the population 'sb' will be labeled 2 in the sfg column of the catalog, and is defined as objects whose lssfr < -8.0
+        	the population 'sb' is given the label 2 in the sfg column of the catalog, and are defined as objects whose lssfr < -8.0

 	Conditions are set in reverse order, so if, say, a galaxy obeys the conditions of both sf and agn, but agn = 3 and sf = 1, then it will be defined as agn.